-- The best time to start the fast is early morning and by drinking about two glasses of water which will you clear the bowel movements.
+- Fasting should ideally start in the morning by drinking about two glasses of water which will clear your bowel movements.

-- Simple pure mineral water is the best.
-One can also use boiled and cooled water.
-One may drink about 1 ½ liters to 3 liters of plain water in one full day depending on individual capacity.
-There is no harm in drinking even more if needed.
+- Simple pure water is the best.
+Boiled or cool water will also do.
+Drinking 1 ½ liters to 3 litres of plain water in one full day depending on individual capacity is good.
+You can drink more if you are up to it.
 I honestly did not count mine.

-- Few bodily reactions which may seem scary but are considered normal and you all too will experience if doing it for the first time are the weakness, dizziness and nausea are commonest of all due to the sudden lack of food.
-I also experienced a slight drop in blood pressure and headaches during the latter part of the day.
+- Few bodily reactions which may seem scary but are considered normal and you all too will experience if you are doing water fasting for the first time.
+Some of the signs are weakness, dizziness and nausea and these are common due to the sudden lack of food.
+I personally experienced a slight drop in blood pressure and headaches during the latter part of the day.
 The key to this is just lie down and relax whenever these symptoms become intense.
-The more difficult you find it to do, it means your body has a lot of toxins to clean out
+The more difficult you find it to do, it means your body has a lot of toxins to clean out.

-- Learning how to break a fast is very important.
-During the fasting period, there is hardly any digestive activity and hence one should be very careful when breaking the fast.
-Do not overload the stomach.
+- After having fasted, learning how to break a fast is important to know.
+As there is hardly any digestive activity during fasting, one should be very careful while breaking the fast.
 The best way to break a fast is with lime juice or orange juice which will make the stomach alkaline.
-It’s wiser to have few spices and no oily foods during this time.
+It’s wiser to have few spices and no oily food during this time.
 Second meal of the day can be normal.